Information for Authors

-1. Contributors should provide an electronic copy of their article (in Word or Rich text format), plus two paper copies, printed without indication of authorship.
-All typescripts should be double spaced with generous margins.
-Footnotes and indented quotations should also be double spaced.
-The Editors will consider all typescripts as quickly as possible; contributors will, however, understand that the process of sending typescripts to referees and awaiting their reports can take some time.
+1. Contributors should provide an electronic copy of their article (in Word or Rich text format).
+Footnotes and indented quotations should be double spaced.
+The Editors will consider all submissions as quickly as possible; contributors will, however, understand that the process of sending manuscripts to referees and awaiting their reports can take some time.
 Submitted manuscripts will not be returned to authors save in exceptional circumstances.
 We try to be helpful in indicating reasons for our decision on publication, but this is not always possible.
 Whatever the case, any such decision must be regarded as final.

 All submissions should be addressed to:

 Faculty of Music,

 11 West Road,

 2. Music examples, tables and diagrams should be placed on separate sheets and identified by captions.
 Captions should also be written out in full on a separate sheet.
 The abbreviations Ex. and Exx. are used for examples, Fig. and Figs. for diagrams, and Pl. and Pll. for plates.
 Plates should be supplied as glossy positive photographs or as digital images scanned at a minimum of 300 dpi and should be clearly identified.

 3. All dates, page numbers, titles and quotations should be checked before an article is submitted.